pine64/blisp/README.md

       d.
 If this fails, see [troubleshooting below](https://github.com/blisp/blob/master/README.md#troubleshooting).

+8. Flash the firmware onto Pinecil V2.
+If a different language was selected, replace `Pinecilv2_**.bin` below with the chosen file.
-8. Execute ` sudo ./tools/blisp/blisp write -c bl70x --reset Pinecilv2_EN.bin`
+` sudo ./tools/blisp/blisp write -c bl70x --reset Pinecilv2_EN.bin`
-or whichever language Pinecilv2**.bin you extracted earlier.

-9. Done.
-Unplug from the PC and restart V2.
+9. Done, Congradulations!
+Unplug from the PC and estart V2.
 Hold down the minus `(-)` button to see the new firmware version.
+   Before making menu changes, is recommended to first [Restore Settings to Default](https://github.com/Ralim/IronOS/blob/dev/Documentation/GettingStarted.md#settings-menu).
+Simply go to Advanced settings > Restore default settings, confirm using the `(+)` button.
+This sets all menu items to defaults, keeps the same firmware version, and does not affect any Boot-up logo art if applicable.

 ## Troubleshooting
 1. If the Pinecil V2 or device fails to connect to the PC: